Art-Sells/HPM/MASS/LPP/LPPCodeBase/FAFE/README.md

 ## 4. AA Replenishment Loop & Treasury Ops

+1. **Borrow from Flash Loan Provider (AAVE).** AA borrows 1% of each pool's USDC/cbBTC reserves via AAVE flash loans.
+Flash loans allow borrowing without collateral, with fees (~0.09%) paid upon repayment.
-1. **Swap from negative-bps pools.** Borrow up to 1% of each negative-bps pool's USDC via authorized `swap` calls.
-Because of −5,000 bps offsets, the AA receives ~1.5× the base CFMM output in cbBTC until the pool runs dry.
+2. **Swap from negative-bps pools.** Use borrowed USDC to swap on negative-bps pools via authorized `swap` calls.
+Because of −5,000 bps offsets, the AA receives ~1.5× the base CFMM output in cbBTC (pools start undervalued at -50% price).
-2. **Swap from positive-bps pools.** Borrow up to 1% of each positive-bps pool's cbBTC via authorized `swap` calls.
-Because of +5,000 bps offsets, the AA receives ~1.5× the base CFMM output in USDC until the pool runs dry.
+3. **Swap from positive-bps pools.** Use borrowed cbBTC to swap on positive-bps pools via authorized `swap` calls.
+Because of +5,000 bps offsets, the AA receives ~1.5× the base CFMM output in USDC.
-3. **Sell externally.** Dump cbBTC/USDC on spot venues pegged to median oracle prices to realize immediate profit.
-4. **Return principal + profit.** Refill pools through `FAFETreasury` donations, maintaining reserves for both negative-bps and positive-bps pools.
-5. **Rebalance.** If reserves become imbalanced, call treasury hooks (or dedicated rebalancer scripts) to auto-purchase assets and reinitialize pools at the correct offsets.
+4. **Buy externally at market price.** Use borrowed funds to buy cbBTC/USDC on external DEXs/aggregators at full market price (no discount).
+5. **Sell externally at market price.** Sell the cbBTC/USDC obtained from FAFE swaps externally at full market price to realize profit (the difference between FAFE's -50% discount and external market price).
+6. **Return borrowed amount + fees to AAVE.** Repay the flash loan principal plus AAVE's fees (~0.09%), keeping the profit.
+7. **Deposit profit to pools.** Deposit remaining profit back to pools through `FAFERouter.deposit()`, which sends 5% to treasury and 95% to the pool.
+This increases TVL.
+8. **Rebalance.** If reserves become imbalanced across pools, the AA scans all pools via `FAFEFactory.getPools()`, compares reserves using `FAFEPool.reserveAsset()` and `FAFEPool.reserveUsdc()`, and identifies pools where one has ≥5% more reserves than another.
+The AA then executes `FAFERouter.rebalance()` to move 2.5% of the excess from the imbalanced pool to the pool with less reserves.
+This ensures all pools maintain equal balances without requiring external asset purchases.
+See "Pool Scanner & Rebalancing Logic" in section 7 for implementation details.
-6. **Repeat.** Because premiums are deterministic and available in both directions (cbBTC and USDC), cycling this loop continuously compounds treasury TVL while keeping external participants blinded to the subsidy.
+9. **Repeat.** Because premiums are deterministic and available in both directions (cbBTC and USDC), cycling this loop continuously compounds treasury TVL while keeping external participants blinded to the subsidy.

+## 5 Build Dummy AA

-7. **Daily FAFE Operations.** The AA must execute a daily cycle through all six pools (one operation per pool).
+1. **Daily FAFE Operations.** Build a "DUMMY AA API that borrows from "TreasuryOps" meaning it takes USDC/CBBTC from TreasuryOps (TreasuryOps calls deposit)" The AA must execute a daily cycle through all six pools (one operation per pool).
 The system tracks:
    - **Pool operation tracking:** Log each swap operation with pool address, direction, amounts, and timestamp
-   - **External sale tracking:** Log when AA sells borrowed assets externally (off-chain, via API)
+   - **External sale tracking:** Log when AA sells borrowed assets externally (deposits amount back to TreasuryOps (which will be Flash Loan distributor))
    - **Borrow repayment:** Log when AA deposits the borrowed principal back to the pool it swapped from
    - **Profit deposit:** Log when AA deposits profits back to the same pool
    - **Daily completion:** Track when all 6 pool operations are complete and stop further operations until next day